mouser/BeyondDnD/README.md

 ### Model
 These are the classes that map the JSON structure into consumable Objective-C classes.
 Most of that is just empty classes that define properties that map to the JSON data.
-There are two exceptions for the most part:
+There are some exceptions for the most part:

 Data identified by _id_ and _description_ had to be remapped because of name collisions in Cocoa.
 Any JSON _id_ object gets re-interpreted as _id_endity_.
 Likewise, any _description_ JSON data gets remapped to _desc_.
+Furthermore, a 'class' property was renamed 'dClass' and there are likely other cases like this.
+If a model class need to map a property to something else, you will see it in their _-setValue:forKey:_ methods.

 These classes are meant to be a transposition of the JSOPN structures.
 DON'T put additional methods and properties in there.
 One day, maybe, we'll be reusing these to re-generate JSON